oDinZu/hydenjekyll.org/README.md

 # Summary
-This web application is the core website for SharpeTronics.com.
-It is a live JAMstack (Jekyll, API's, Markup) of a website with *micro services* that includes all the bells and whistles for comments, newsletter subscriptions, content management systems (CMS), site generators, blog posts, continuous deployment (CD) and integration (CI), git version management, Stripe ecommerce shopping, progressive web applications (PWA), and much more.
+This web application is the core website for HydenJekyll.org.
+It is a live JAMstack (Jekyll, API's, Markup) of a website with *micro services* that includes all the bells and whistles for comments, content management systems (CMS), site generators, blog posts, git version management, progressive web applications (PWA), and much more.

 Our stack architecture reflects minimal need for Javascript, Php and Sql and preserves the speedy *reactivity* of the modern web architecture.

 Our architecture trumps in security, file size and modularity, while expediting sonic load times and reducing the learning curve for web developers and editors alike!